goswinr/Fesh/README.md

 Selected text is highlighted in both code and output window.
 The count is shown in the status bar.

 ### Drag and drop
-Drag any file or folder into the editor to get the full path as a string at the cursor position.\
+Drag any file or folder into the editor to get the full path as a string at the cursor position.<br>
-For *.dlls it will be at the top and prefixed with `#r`.\
+For *.dlls it will be at the top and prefixed with `#r`.<br>
 For *.fsx it will be at the top and prefixed with `#load`.

 ### Font
-The default font is [Cascadia Mono](https://github.com/microsoft/cascadia-code).\
+The default font is [Cascadia Mono](https://github.com/microsoft/cascadia-code).<br>
 Besides italic it also supports a cursive script mode.
-Fesh is using cursive for comments.\
+Fesh is using cursive for comments.<br>
-To enable ligatures set the font to `Cascadia Code`.\
+To enable ligatures set the font to `Cascadia Code`.<br>
-You can change the font in the 'Settings.txt' file at `%APPDATA%\Local\Fesh\Settings\Standalone\Settings.txt`.\
+You can change the font in the 'Settings.txt' file at `%APPDATA%\Local\Fesh\Settings\Standalone\Settings.txt`.<br>
 Or via the menu: `About` -> `Open Settings Folder`.

 ## How to install the  Standalone App

 ### Installer

-The recommended way is to run the Setup.exe from [Releases](https://github.com/goswinr/Fesh/releases).\
+The recommended way is to run the Setup.exe from [Releases](https://github.com/goswinr/Fesh/releases).<br>
-Fesh will automatically offer to update itself when a new version is available.\
+Fesh will automatically offer to update itself when a new version is available.<br>
 There is a .NET 9 and a .NET 4.8 version.
 Apart from the runtime they are the same.

 The installer is created with [Velopack](https://velopack.io) and digitally signed.

-No admin rights are required to install or run the app.\
+No admin rights are required to install or run the app.<br>
-The app will be installed in `\AppData\Local\Fesh`.\
+The app will be installed in `\AppData\Local\Fesh`.<br>
 A shortcut will be created on the desktop.

-There is also a portable package in each release.\
+There is also a portable package in each release.<br>
-Extract that zip and place it wherever you'd like.\
+Extract that zip and place it wherever you'd like.<br>
-It has identical functionality to the installed app,\
+It has identical functionality to the installed app,<br>
-but keeps it's Settings folder in the same directory.\
+but keeps it's Settings folder in the same directory.<br>
-There is a ".portable" file in the folder to indicate that.\
+There is a ".portable" file in the folder to indicate that.<br>
 It will also automatically offer to update itself when a new version is available.